Loading case study...

 The Change in Control Plan

-Working with General Counsel, the new CFO, and CEO, Gonzalez designed a tiered CiC Plan with an 18-month protection window:
+Working with General Counsel, the new CFO, and CEO, Gonzalez designed a tiered CiC Plan with an 18-month protection window covering all employee levels — from senior executives to plant workers.
+The Board approved the plan unanimously.

 The Outcome